Your Guide to Fethiye, Türkiye

 Türkiye is famous for its stunning coasts and golden beaches.
 The country is the best choice for a leisurely summer vacation, with magnificent resort towns along the southern coastline.
 And among these resort towns, Fethiye might be the most ideal.

-With ancient landmarks, stunning nature reserves, golden beaches, and a turquoise sea, this picturesque Mediterranean town in Turkey’s southwest offers a superb holiday experience.
-Fethiye provides a fantastic Mediterranean adventure with its secluded coves and scenic nature.
+Fethiye provides a fantastic Mediterranean coast adventure with its secluded coves and scenic nature.
 If you want to make the most of your time in Fethiye, we put together the best guide to Fethiye for you!

-Fethiye is a touristic region located on the southwestern coast of Türkiye.
-It’s mostly known for its stunning nature, where green, turquoise, and golden meet.
 In the inland areas of Fethiye, there are lush valleys and beautiful plains, and the shoreline is golden in color, bordered by turquoise Mediterranean water.
-With many rock tombs, historical monuments, and ruins of ancient cities, Fethiye is a heavenly place.
+With many Lycian rock tombs, historical sites, and ruins of ancient cities, Fethiye is a heavenly place.

 The oldest settlement in the area is an ancient city called Telmessos, which dates to the 3rd millennium BCE.
 Until Alexander the Great captured it, Telmessos was an important trade center and a member of the Delian League.
-Although the names Telmessos, Makri, and Anastasiopolis were all used interchangeably to refer to the settlement, the title Makri replaced the others and became the region’s name after the 10th century.

 In the 12th and 13th centuries, Makri was a thriving community.
 The enormous city walls, a lucrative perfume company, and a commercial hub indicate a flourishing city.